pokt-network/node-nanny/README.md

 # How To Use

 ## Adding Data

+Host and Node inventory is stored in an included database; this inventory is merely a set of records for monitoring and automation purposes.

 Node Nanny supports adding Host and Node data through the included UI; either one at a time via form input or as batches using CSV upload.